Does Pennsylvania Have a One Bite Rule?

-Pennsylvania doesn't have a one-bite rule; it follows a strict liability dog bite statute.
+Pennsylvania has no one-bite rule; it follows a strict liability dog bite statute.
 According to this law, the dog owner is liable for their dog's aggressive actions regardless of its history of violent behavior.
 You don't need to prove the owner's fault if a dog bites you.
 It's automatic.

-According to the strict liability statute, there are some limitations on what damages you can recover.
+According to the strict liability statute, some limitations exist on what damages you can recover.
 The dog owner is liable for all bite-related medical expenses.
-However, if you want compensation for other damages, you must prove negligence.
+However, you must prove negligence if you want compensation for other damages.

-If you have been in a recent dog bite incident, reach out to a dog bite injury lawyer.
+Contact a dog bite injury lawyer if you have been in a recent dog bite incident.
 Let's take a closer look at Pennsylvania's dog bite laws.

 PA Dog Bite Law and the Strict Liability Statute